 The #ornithology tag on Twitter continues to grow and at the end of 2017 had over 6,500 engaged users/contributors (Fig. 2) with up to 4 million accounts and a wider reach of over 75 million per month.

 Figure 2.
 A track of the #ornithology tag for one month at the end of 2017: 0ver 5,000 original tweets and 15,000 retweets from over 6,500 contributors.
 I know of no other tag that is more actively used than the #ornithology tag on Twitter

-Over time most avian researchers on Twitter have discovered the #ornithology tag and there are now relatively few avian science tweets not carrying it (I periodically check and retweet things I find with the #ornithology tag, and this is diminishing over time).
+Over time, most avian researchers on Twitter discover the #ornithology tag and there are now relatively few avian science tweets which do not use the tag (I periodically check and retweet things I find with the #ornithology tag, and this is diminishing over time).